 Editor: Modify the line following table 20-20 (P2507L25) as follows:

 MCS 4 and below are mandatory for each Tx and Rx of a device.
-MCS 5-12 are optional.
+Other MCSs are optional.

 Other Editorial Issues

 Indication of the length of the LDPC codeword: There is some obsfucation.
 Also the length should be the actual length of the packet, and not the one indicated in the header field, which may be different.